trant22t/data-science-nanodegree/README.md

     matrix factorization

-5. [Dog Image Classification Tool](dog_breed_classifier): In this project, we will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+5. [Dog Image Classification Tool](dog_breed_classifier): This project includes a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, it will identify the resembling dog breed.

     *Major themes*: image classification